 DUE DATE: May 5, 2014 @ 11:15 am

 Following other researchers and theorists, I define self-assessment as “the processes that allow a learner to know his or her own work—both in process and product—and to critique it such that the work can be enhanced” (Yancey and Smith 170).
-In all of my courses, one goal is for you to gain both declarative and procedural knowledge about writing, rhetoric, new media, and literacy studies; I want you to have a writer’s vocabulary and flexibility of practice.
-You will be writing Self-Assessment Letter to accompany a revision of your semester project because being able to judge your own work and products is an important part of learning.
+You will be writing Self-Assessment Letter to accompany a revision of your semester project because being able to judge your own work (all the work you completed over the course of the semester) and final written products is an important part of learning.
 This practice of self-assessment is also “a method for assigning both responsibility and authority to [you as] a learner” (170).

-For the purposes of this letter, I want you to embody your role as a writer, and in this document, my expectation is that you will begin to know your learning and researching in such a way that you show your expertise and authority: “authority about processes, about texts, about [yourself as] the writer” (172).
+For the purposes of this letter, I want you to embody your role as a writer.
+In this document, my expectation is that you will begin to know your learning and researching in such a way that you show your expertise and authority: “authority about processes, about texts, about [yourself as] the writer” (172).
 To do this, you’re likely going to have to do some reflection because reflection is “a critical component of learning and of writing specifically” and because “articulating what we have learned for ourselves is a key process in that learning” (Yancey, On Reflection 7).